jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 While the Controller could take upon complete responsibility to make the data presentable to the end user, Martin suggests using a Presenter.
 This is another class that the Controller would delegate to.

 The Presenter will accept the Output/Response Model and build a ViewModel based upon it.
 The ViewModel contains all the content that resides in the Output/Response Model, but the ViewModel content is formatted so that it’s presentable to the user.
-For example, if the user is using a web browser, then the ViewModel might be an HTML file, wherease the Output/Response Model should have no trace of HTML.
+For example, if the user is using a web browser, then the ViewModel might be an HTML file, whereas the Output/Response Model should have no trace of HTML.

 Different types of Presenters might be needed depending upon how the user might be consuming the information.